 The Resource Unit Leader (RESL) maintains the status of all assigned resources (primary and support) at an incident.
-Additional information can be found in the Resource Unit Leader (RESL) Job Aid, the Logistics Section Chief (LSC) Job Aid, and the Finance/Administration Section Chief (FSC) Job Aid posted on the NIMS Integration Team website at epaosc.org, the US Environmental Protection Agency Incident Management Handbook Incident Command System, January 2016 Edition, and the USCG Incident Management Handbook, under JOB AIDS, May 2014.
+Additional information can be found in the Resource Unit Leader (RESL) Job Aid, the Logistics Section Chief (LSC) Job Aid, and the Finance/Administration Section Chief (FSC) Job Aid posted on the

+NIMS Integration Team website at www.epaosc.org, the EPA Incident Management Handbook (January 2016) and the USCG Incident Management Handbook (May 2014).